alaafat7albab/alaafat7albab/README.md

 ---

 - 📫 How to reach me **alaa.fathalbab@gmail.com**
 - 🌱 I’m a Front-End Engineer at BTech
-- ⚡  Available for Freelance projects and part-time opportunities.
+- ⚡ Available for Freelance projects and Part-Time Opportunities.

 ---